rfenouil/armhf-urbackup/README.md

 - Added btrfs-tools

 Image must be compiled and run on the arm Device (or pulled from DockerHub).

 BTRFS filesystem recommended for backup volume.
 Check logs after starting container, urBackup tests for snapshots and subvolumes ability on startup.

+Using BTRFS, if you need to remove something in the backup folder (BE CAREFUL, it contains backups !!!), you might need the command:
+`btrfs subvolume delete filename`
+Because urBackup uses subvolumes on BTRFS.

 Should be started with --privileged to get btrfs support.